maesenka/hibernate-spatial-demo/README.md

 the [Java Topology Suite (JTS)](https://github.com/locationtech/jts) and [GeoLatte-Geom](https://github.com/geolatte/geolatte-geom).
 JTS is the oldest and most popular choice.
 It also sets the gold standard for computational geometry algorithm (CGA) implementations in Java.
 GeoLatte-Geom is a more recent alternative that I created in parallel with Hibernate-Spatial.
-I felt the need for new Geometry library that is more aligned with the spatial capabilities of modern databases.
+I felt the need for a new Geometry library that is more aligned with the spatial capabilities of modern databases.

 In this tutorial we'll be using GeoLatte-Geom.
 The code on GitHub has a branch that uses JTS for those interested.